Common Auto Accident Injuries

 Well, there are many types of injuries, and no person’s symptoms and treatment are ever the same BUT here are some of the most common auto accident injuries.

-Back injuries can be one of the most terrifying consequences of a car accident, but are still very common injuries after a can accident.
-Besides the extreme pain, the fear of paralysis or other serious long-term effects make spinal cord injuries among the most dreaded of all.
+Back injuries can be one of the most terrifying consequences of a car accident but are still very common injuries after a can accident.
+Besides the extreme pain, the fear of paralysis or other serious long-term effects makes spinal cord injuries among the most dreaded of all.
 A broken leg will heal.
 Cuts and bruises fade, but damage to the spine means a lifetime of suffering.
 In Oregon, people who suffer spinal cord injuries in a car accident frequently seek the help of a Portland personal injury attorney to steer them through the process of getting the compensation that will help fund the treatment and lifestyle changes these horrific injuries often require.
-Learn more about Spinal Cord Injuries after an auto accident.

 When a car or truck is in a front-end collision, a steering wheel can slam down on the driver’s legs with sickening force.
 The dashboard may collapse onto the front seat passenger’s legs, and anyone in the vehicle could be thrown around the interior if the car rolls or slams into another object after the initial impact.
-In such instances, and particularly for those traveling in the front of the vehicle, the knees, hips and thighs can sustain severe damage.
+In such instances, and particularly for those traveling in the front of the vehicle, the knees, hips, and thighs can sustain severe damage.
 These knee, hip, and thigh injuries after a car crash can be serious and long-term.
-Learn more about Knee, Hip, and Thigh Injuries after a car accident.

 The ankle joint is one of the most important, load-bearing parts of the body.
-It must combine flexibility, stability and strength to support the entire weight of the body while at the same time performing a wide range of movements.
+It must combine flexibility, stability, and strength to support the entire weight of the body while at the same time performing a wide range of movements.
 In a car accident, the stresses caused by a sudden, violent impact can do terrible damage to this joint, and Portland personal injury attorneys make many claims every year on behalf of people who have suffered ankle injuries after an accident.
-Learn more about Ankle Injuries after an accident.